Site icon Outdoor Gearzine

 It can be used from a position lower than your head, so if you attach a filter and use it as a spot light, it's very reliable even when you're surrounded by fog.
 In medium mode (200lm), it lasts for 15 hours, and if you carry a dedicated rechargeable battery (18650 lithium-ion battery) in your backpack, you can use it all night in power mode (1000lm)

-When it comes to hand lights for trail runners, the Sen series is the one.
-It is by far the most used rate at tournaments due to its size, lightness and cost-effectiveness that fits in the palm of your hand.
-The SG-325 is famous, but the SG-405, which can be considered an evolution, has been released.
-Compared to the previous model, the brightness has been increased from 150lm to 250lm.
-The weight remains almost the same, and the same thing is that you can switch between wide and spot light by turning the tip, and there is an ON/OFF switch on the back of the main unit.
+When it comes to flashlights for trail runners, the Sen series is the one to go for.
+Thanks to its palm-sized, lightweight design and excellent cost performance, it's by far the most popular in competitions.
+The SG-325 is well-known, but the SG-405 is an evolution of it.
+Compared to the previous model, brightness has increased from 150lm to 250lm.
+The weight remains almost the same, and the same features are available, such as the ability to switch between wide and spot light by turning the tip and the on/off switch on the back of the unit

 Light distribution image (spot light)